In Animal Crossing: New Horizons the fun never stops. It's a problem

-A notification sets my phone screen light as I brush my teeth, having just gotten home after a (legally permissible) night out.
+A notification sets my phone screen alight as I brush my teeth.
 A wave of panic brushes over me.
 The cause for concern isn't the notification, or my molars, but the time.
 It's 11:56 p.m.
 Panic turns to somber resignation.

 "Damn, Daniel," I tell myself.
 "You forgot to water the plants."